Dimoks/mangetsu/README.md

 format, with no archive capabilities.

 - `mzx_decompress`: Decompress a MZX-compressed file
 - `mzx_compress`: Compress a raw file using MZX compression.
-NOTE: This program currently does not attempt to actually do _useful_ compression - it will generate a valid MZP output, but the output _will_ be larger than the input file.
+This program currently does three levels of compression.
+These are no compression, fast compression and enhanced compression.

 ### NXX